 - Statement of Inability to Pay Court Costs (Fee Waiver): If you can’t afford the bond or a cash deposit, you can file an Affidavit of Inability to Pay (also called a Sworn Statement of Inability to Pay).
 The Justice Court should provide you a form Affidavit upon request.
 If you appeal with an Affidavit, you are not responsible for County Court filing fees.
 If the landlord disagrees with your Affidavit, you must prove in a Justice Court hearing that you cannot afford to pay the cash deposit or file the bond.
 If you disagree with the Justice Court decision, you can appeal to County Court.

-If the eviction is for nonpayment of rent and you appeal with an Affidavit of Inability to Pay, you must pay one rental period’s rent (per the judgment) to the Justice Court within five days of filing your Affidavit.
-After your first rent payment to the Justice Court Registry, you must pay rent every rental period (usually monthly) to the County Court Clerk until your appeal is decided.
-Pay within five days of the date it’s due under the lease.
+If you appeal by Affidavit of Inability to Pay (fee waiver): You must pay one rental period’s rent (as stated in the judgment) to the Justice Court Clerk within five days of filing your Affidavit.
+After that, you must pay rent every rental period (usually monthly) to the County Court Clerk until your appeal is decided.
+Pay the County Court within five days after rent is due under the lease.
 If you are late, your landlord can get a Writ of Possession to have you removed.

 If the eviction is for some reason other than nonpayment of rent, you should continue to pay the rent to the landlord directly to prevent eviction for nonpayment.
 If the landlord refuses to accept your rent, you should put it aside and not touch it, because you will still owe it.

 If you didn’t file a written answer to the lawsuit in the Justice Court, you must file one in the County Court within eight days after the County Court receives your case.
 The Clerk will send you notice by certified mail (check with the Court frequently!).
 If you don’t file a written answer, the landlord may win by default.
 Your answer can be a simple hand-written letter asking for a trial and giving the reasons why you shouldn’t be evicted.
-Or you can find Answer forms here.
+Or here are answer forms.

 Filing Fee (County Court)